Margtoo/MargosGentooInstallation/README.md

 30. Don't forget to add ssh to the startup runlevel with `rc-update add sshd default`
 31. Shell completion, pretty important, install with `emerge --ask app-shells/bash-completion`
 32. Use Chrony to sync the time when the OS boots, install with `emerge --ask net-misc/chrony`, and add it to the startup runlevel with `rc-update add chronyd default`
-33. Install file system tools:\
+33. Install file system tools based on what you need:\
 XFS: `emerge -a sys-fs/xfsprogs`\
 ext4: already included, but if you wish, `emerge -a sys-fs/e2fsprogs`\
 VFAT (FAT32, etc.): `emerge -a sys-fs/dosfstools`\